Forgejo Actions user guide

 jobs.<job_id>.container.image

 • Docker or Podman: If the default image is unsuitable, a job can specify an alternate container image with container:, as shown in this example.
+If not specified, the shell defaults to sh.
 For instance the following will ensure the job is run using Alpine 3.18.

 runs-on: docker